Hypoxic-Ischemic Encephalopathy (HIE)

 Occupational and Physical Therapy

-Occupational and physical therapy play a crucial role in the long-term management of HIE.
+Occupational and physical therapy play a crucial role in the long-term management of hypoxic ischemic encephalopathy in newborns.
 These therapies help improve motor skills, enhance cognitive development, and support overall physical and mental well-being.

 Stem Cell Therapy